-The stopped status has the following affect on the PCE web console UI:
+The addition of the stopped status has the following affect on the PCE web console UI:

 - On the Workload list page, the "Connectivity" column is replaced with "Status." - On the Workload details pages, "VEN Connectivity" is changed to "VEN status." - You can filter the Workload list page by the new VEN stopped status.